FAC8/READMES/Week7/templates.md

 To render a template we need three things:

 1. The html, as in the example above
-2. Some data to render into the template.
+2. Some data to render into the template (often called *context*).
 For example:

 ```javascript
 data = {